amit89/cypress-pom/README.md

 ## About the project
-An automation framework for testing webapplication using Cypress with javascript
+An automation framework for testing webapplication using Cypress with Typescript

 ## Getting started
 ## Prerequisite